pxlman/coding/bash/README1.md

 ./if_response.sh
 ```

-Or take the code copy easier
+Or take the code copy easier :D